 The course will cover computational models and methods for simulating the structural and dynamical characteristics of hard and soft materials at different spatiotemporal scales.
 Topics will include accurate first principles quantum-based methods, atomistic, molecular modeling, multi-scale approaches and continuum techniques.
 Emerging computational methods related to diverse aspects of materials modeling will also be covered.
 The discussion of the various topics will be accompanied by case studies from research papers.

 Integration of the principles of chemical engineering, biochemistry, and microbiology.
 Development and application of biochemical engineering principles.
 Analysis of biochemical and microbial reactions.

 16:155:532 Topics in Biochemical Engineering

-Advanced course devoted to current topics of interest in biochemical and enzyme engineering.
-Topics include production, isolation, and purification of enzymes; downstream processing; design and analysis of bioreactors; bioprocess economics; modeling, optimization, and scale-up of biochemical systems.
+Advanced course devoted to current topics of interest in biochemical engineering, bioengineering, and biomanufacturing.
 Content and format may vary from year to year.

 Fundamental problems of separation processes important to the recovery of products from biological processes.
 Topics include membrane filtration centrifugation, chromatography, extraction, electrokinetic methods.
 Emphasis on protein separations.